marselester/marselester.github.com/cv/_sources/index.rst.txt

 July 2012 — October 2012

 Right after graduation I met a concerts organizer who was looking for developers to build a startup.
-The idea was to gauge music fans interest in a particular artist in a certain city, bring most wanted musicians, and sell tickets.
+The idea was to gauge music fans interest, bring most wanted musicians, and sell tickets.
-I pitched it to a fellow developer whose expertise I trust and together we split responsibilities and launched the project in 3 months.
+I pitched it to a fellow developer, and we launched the project in 3 months.

-I had participated in setting up the project's foundation and system's architecture.
+I helped to set up the project's foundation and system's architecture.
-During my time there I worked on the following Django components: social auth, voting system, concert's pages, singer's profile page, displaying similar bands, email sending, monetisation (tickets, orders, discounts, payments).
+Then I worked on the following Django components: social auth, voting system, concert's pages, singer's profile page, displaying similar bands, email sending, monetization (tickets, orders, discounts, payments).

 ----